13 Mar Transform Ill Will

 And often our attempts at payback just get in the way of balls already ricocheting back toward the person who sent them flying in the first place.

-As I wrote in last week’s JOT, Ill will creates negative, vicious cycles.
+As I wrote in a JOT, Ill will creates negative, vicious cycles.
 But that means that good will can create positive cycles.
 Plus good will cultivates wholesome qualities in you.

 Be Aware of the Priming